Holy Week on the AT

 In the Name of All That’s Holy

 The word holy means “set apart,” or “sacred.”
-Maundy Thursday feels holy because I sent home nearly seven pounds of gear at Standing Bear and I now am flying through the miles.
+Maundy Thursday feels holy because I sent home nearly seven pounds of gear at Standing Bear and now I’m flying through the miles.
 It’s like aging backward ten years in a day.

 My knees thank me.
 My feet weep with joy.
 What if it’s more than gear?
 What if I’m free to off-load other fears too—around belonging, aging, and my unconventional path of adulthood?